Freakkedduck/Freakkedduck/README.md

-- 👋 Hi, I’m @Freakkedduck
+- 👋 Hi, I’m @Kunal Rao
-- 👀 I’m interested in Coding,writing,learning.
+- 👀 I’m interested in Machine Learning and AI, Data Analytics.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - mail me at kunalrao438@gmail.com or dm me at my insta - ku.na.ll
+- 📫 How to reach me - mail me at kunalrao438@gmail.com

 <!---
 Freakkedduck/Freakkedduck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.